jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 #### [The Paradox of Pledgeability][Paradox]
 with  [Denis Gromb][denis]  and [Giorgia Piacentino][giorgia]

-In this paper, we develop a model in which collateral serves to protect creditors from the claims of competing creditors.
-We find that borrowers rely most on collateral when cash flow pledgeability is high, because this is when it is easy to take on new debt, diluting existing creditors.
-Creditors thus require collateral for protection against being diluted.
-This causes a collateral rat race that results in all borrowing being collateralized.
-But collateralized borrowing has a cost: it encumbers assets, constraining future borrowing and investment, i.e. there is a collateral overhang.
-Our results suggest that increasing the supply of collateral can have adverse effects.
+We develop a model in which collateral serves to protect creditors from the claims of other creditors.
+We find that, paradoxically, borrowers rely most on collateral when pledgeability is high, because this is when it is easy to take on new debt, which dilutes existing creditors.
+Creditors thus require collateral for protection against dilution---there is a ''collateral rat race.''
+But collateralized borrowing has a cost: it encumbers assets, constraining future borrowing and investment---there is a ``collateral overhang.''
+Our results suggest that policies aimed at increasing the supply of collateral may backfire, triggering an inefficient collateral rat race.
+Likewise, upholding the absolute priority of secured debt can exacerbate the rat race.